jorgenbuilder/ic-inspector/readme.md

 Open the [Extensions Dashboard](chrome://extensions), enable "Developer mode", click "Load unpacked", and choose the `dist` folder.

+You will see the "Dfinity" tab in your devtools window.

 When you make changes in `src` the background script and any content script will reload automatically.

 ### Production